MonoGame/MonoGame/README.md

 If you are interested in contributing fixes or features to MonoGame, please read our [contributors guide](CONTRIBUTING.md) first.

+## Getting Started

+A full guide to getting started is available in the official documentation: http://www.monogame.net/documentation/?page=Setting_Up_MonoGame

+You can also directly grab a release from [GitHub](https://github.com/MonoGame/MonoGame/releases) or the [Downloads Page](http://www.monogame.net/downloads/).

 ## Source Code